bradleymackey/rtr/README.md

 # River Tees Rediscovered
-This repository contains the cordova project for the River Tees Rediscovered app, targeted at both Android and iOS.
+This repository contains the Cordova project for the River Tees Rediscovered app, targeted at both Android and iOS.